jaredsparta/Scraper-Project/README.md

 - All the necessary provisioning is achieved using `setup-files/provision-ansible.sh` which runs when you `vagrant up` using the Vagrantfile given
     - If you want to install more dependencies, please do append this provision file how you see fit

+- In some cases, the provision file may fail to install the necessary dependencies for Ansible, in such a case just run the command `python -m pip install -r ~/ansible-files/setup-files/requirements.txt` within the VM

 <br>